pravega/pravega-samples/flink-connector-examples/doc/streamcuts/README.md

 - `StreamBookmarker`: This Flink application is intended to identify the slices of the `Stream` that we want to bookmark, as they are of interest to execute further processing.
 That is, for a given `sensorId`, this job detects and stores the start and end `StreamCut`s (i.e., `Stream` "slice") for which `eventValues` are `< 0`.
-From the start and end `StreamCut`s, this application creates a "slice" object that stores in a separate `Stream`.
+With the start and end `StreamCut`s, this application creates a "slice" object that is persistently stored in a separate Pravega `Stream`.

 - `SliceProcessor`: This application reads from the Pravega `Stream` where the start and end StreamCuts are published by `StreamBookmarker`.
 For each stream slice object written in the `Stream`, this application executes (locally) a batch job that reads the events within the specified slice and performs some computation (e.g., counting events for the sensor for which values are `< 0`).
+This is an example of bounded processing in Flink on a Pravega `Stream`.

 ## Execution

-First of all, as this example consists of 3 application, we recommend to open 3 different terminals.
+First of all, as this example consists of 3 applications, we recommend to open 3 different terminals.
 First, we run the `DataProducer` application:

 ```